AP-State-Skill-Development-Corporation/Machine-Learning-Using-Python-24Aug2020-EB-3-2/README.md

 ******************************

 #### Your details  printed on certificate so re-verify and if any modifications required update in this [sheet](https://docs.google.com/spreadsheets/d/1AzktFo1TbABRDiwVeTgXgKKUNc6q3rhcf4iFDZ5h3pc/edit?usp=sharing)

+### To view your Attendance open this [sheet](https://docs.google.com/spreadsheets/d/1P5M4-MYxCcQgPAZjY7gZKUohCINvNmaAOgDo63us6Dc/edit?usp=sharing)

+#### Reasons for Absent
+1. You are not followed the given instructions of login format
+2. You are not attended the session minimum 90 minutes.

 ### Day1
 1. [Notebook](Day-1/01_24Aug2020.ipynb)